-The purpose of this article is to provide information on 24 Hours for the Lord and links concerning the event, along with the official poster for the year (if/when it is made available).
+The purpose of this article is to provide information on 24 Hours for the Lord and links concerning the event, along with official resources for the year (if/when it is made available).

 24 Hours for the Lord is an initiative of the Pontifical Council for the Promoting of the New Evangelization encouraged by Pope Francis since 2014 to be held annually in every diocese in the world on the Friday/Saturday preceding the Fourth Sunday of Lent.
 It is to involve 24 consecutive hours of Adoration of the exposed Blessed Sacrament, in accompaniment with extended periods -ideally 24hrs- of the Sacrament of Confession (Reconciliation) being made available.